Are you going to have pots scattered around, or in just one area? What is the best place for an outdoor container garden.

 When a garden is close to your house, there will be the scent of humans nearby and it will discourage animals such as rabbits or deer from ambling over and nibbling on your plants to their hearts’ content.

 You should also be aware if there are any potential weather elements that may pose a future threat to your plants.
 Some places are prone to storms or heavy rains.
 In cases like these, you may be required to move your plants to some indoor shelter to protect them.
-It will definitely be much easier to do this if the plants are near to your house or the shelter.
+It will definitely be much easier to do this if the plants are near your house or the shelter.

 Pests and Animals